projectacrn/acrn-hypervisor/doc/introduction/index.rst

   non-safety-critical domains are able to coexist on one platform.
 - Rich I/O mediators allows sharing of various I/O devices across VMs, delivering a comprehensive user experience.
 - Multiple operating systems are supported by one SoC through efficient virtualization.

 Industrial Workload Consolidation
 =================================

 .. figure:: images/ACRN-V2-industrial-scenario.png
-   :width: 400px
+   :width: 600px
    :align: center
    :name: V2-industrial-scenario

    ACRN Industrial Workload Consolidation scenario

 Supporting Workload consolidation for industrial applications is even more challenging.
-The ACRN hypervisor needs to run both safety-critical and non-safety workloads with no interference, increase security functions that safeguard the system, run hard real-time sensitive workloads together with general computing workloads, and conduct data analytics for timely actions and predictive maintenance.
+The ACRN hypervisor needs to run different workloads with no interference, increase security functions that safeguard the system, run hard real-time sensitive workloads together with general computing workloads, and conduct data analytics for timely actions and predictive maintenance.

 Virtualization is especially important in industrial environments because of device and application longevity.
 Virtualization enables